 The ultimate guide to calculations: how to do medical maths easily

-Medical maths was not my strongest subject for most of my veterinary nursing journey.
-In fact, it’s only been the last few years where I’ve really felt comfortable with calculations.
-I’ve found my own ways to make the maths make sense to me, and I’m here to show you how to do the same.
+I wasn’t always comfortable with calculations.
+In fact, it’s only been the last few years that I’ve really felt comfortable with calculations.
+I’ve found my own way to make the maths make sense to me, and I’m here to show you how to do the same.

 To calculate a dose of liquid medication (either via injection or an oral solution), simply multiply the dose (in mg/kg) by the patient's body weight (in kg), then divide by the concentration of the drug (in mg/ml).